sudoskys/StableDiffusionBook/docs/index.en.md

 -->

-This page accounts for words written for newcomers and explanations of terms.
+This page accounts for explanations of terms written for newcomers.

 !!! tip
     The repository currently contains a machine-translated version of the guide.